 - It is what it is

-So to reduce risk in those sorts of scenarios and return harmony (balance) to an organization’s security program, we need to protect against the common cyber security vectors and most likely to occur types of events/incidents at a minimum.
-Therefore, we should engineer a solution based on consequences (Think INL’s CCE) that improve our chances as defenders/administrators to:
+To reduce risk and return balance to an organization’s cyber security program, we need to protect against the common cyber security vectors that are most likely to occur types of incidents at a minimum.
+We should engineer a solution based on consequences (Think INL’s CCE) improving our chances as defenders and administrators to:

 - Improve access control to systems, networks, accounts and devices

 - Improve on the odds we detect on a change in behavior

 - Improve our accounting and process for maintaining a list of assets that is prioritized on criticality

 - Perform preventative activities (e.g. patching and hardening)

 By acknowledging the high level of identifying and managing vulnerabilities that may be exploitable in those systems (either by a technologically enabled vector or abetted by a human), we need to look at managing exposure.
 Indeed, vulnerability and risks both need to be managed, but one cannot do so without looking at the actual exposure of those vulnerabilities.
 This is the fragile game of balance - risk, cost, reduction, and vulnerability/exposure.